Arketelsen/ProtoType/README.md

 # ProtoType
-A ProtoType Game for Futures
+A ProtoType Game for Future Games